OxyHealth Hyperbaric Chamber: Unbiased Guide for Clinics, Athletes & Home Users

 3. Construction Quality

-The Vitaeris 320 features a double-sided 44 oz polyurethane bladder with rigid internal metal frame, 0.01-micron inline air filtration, and tamper-proof redundant pressure regulators.
+The Vitaeris 320 uses a double-sided 44 oz polyurethane bladder with a rigid internal metal frame, 0.01-micron inline air filtration, and tamper-proof redundant pressure regulators.
 These are institutional-grade specifications applied to a consumer device.

-• Clinical conditions require 2.0–3.0 ATA — OxyHealth chambers cannot deliver this
+• Clinical conditions need 2.0 to 3.0 ATA.
+OxyHealth chambers cannot reach this range.

 OxyHealth vs Key Competitors (Home Soft Chambers)